4Crawler Offroad

 shackle bolts and shackles.
 Slowly release floor jack pressure until

-tires rest on floor or work surface.
+tires rest on the ground.

 Inspect shackle mounting places, including perches, frame mounts and